sibocw/noise-monitor/README.md

 Modify parameters in `noise_monitor/config.py` as needed.
 The parameters are explained in comments within this file.

+Then, sign up for [a Google Cloud account](https://cloud.google.com/) and create a project.

+> [!IMPORTANT]
-Then, sign up for a Google Cloud account. **IT IS ALWAYS A GOOD IDEA TO [SET A BUDGET LIMIT](https://cloud.google.com/billing/docs/how-to/budgets) ON YOU ACCOUNT. $5 per month should be more than enough for this project.**
+> **It's always a good idea to [set a budget limit](https://cloud.google.com/billing/docs/how-to/budgets) on your account!** $5 per month should be more than enough for this project.

 Then, create a service account using [Identity and Access Management (IAM)](https://console.cloud.google.com/iam-admin/serviceaccounts).
 This service account should have `storage.objectAdmin` and `logging.logWriter` roles.
 Note down this service account's email address.
 It should follow the format `SERVICE_ACCOUNT_NAME@PROJECT_ID.iam.gserviceaccount.com`.